 Culture and Food

-Hunza culture is unique as their people.
-They eat simple and healthy foods like Hunza bread, apricot products, dry fruits and meat.
+The culture of the Hunza district is unique to its people.
+They eat simple and healthy foods like Hunza bread, apricot products, dry fruits, and meat.
 They don’t eat oily and spicy foods.
-Their food includes dry fruits, buck wheat, apricot oil, apricot seeds, wheat, mulberry, cherry, bread, non oily foods and other herbal foods.
-The main reason behind their health is non oily, non spicy food and glacial water.
-They are also hard worker.
-In past they were self dependent to every thing.
-They produced every thing at domestic level.
+Hunza’s diet includes dry fruits, buckwheat, apricot oil, apricot seeds, wheat, mulberry, cherry, bread, non-oily foods, and other herbal foods.
+The main reason behind their health is non-oily, non-spicy food and glacial water.
+They are also hard workers.
+In past, they were self-dependent on everything.
+They produced everything at the domestic level.